julialorrayne/Healthcare-Revenue-Operations-Dashboard/README.md

 Monthly revenue remains relatively stable across the year, fluctuating around an average of approximately $13.8K, with noticeable short-term peaks and dips rather than a sustained upward or downward trend.

-The absence of a long-term upward trend suggests that operational improvements—not volume growth alone—are the primary lever for revenue optimization.
+The absence of a long-term upward trend suggests that operational improvements—not volume growth alone—are the primary driver for revenue optimization.

 Revenue Pattern Observations